 a feed ball pushed into the soil surrounding the rhizome when the leaves are growing to the surface & again in mid-Summer.
 Use smallfeed balls in 11cm baskets, use XL feed balls in 23cm baskets

 Lowering a deep water plant into the pond:

-If the waterlily or Water Hawthorn you receive has leaf growth that has reached the surface of our pond in the Nursery (ie the leaf is no longer furled but lying flat) then you should place it so that the flat leaf is on the water surface again.
+If the Waterlily or Water Hawthorn you receive has leaf growth that has reached the surface of our pond in the Nursery (ie the leaf is no longer furled but lying flat) then place it so that the flat leaf is on the water surface in your pond.

-The plant can be lowered deeper but do not rush to take the plant all the way to its specified depth in the first year.
-The waterlily crown will see more sunshine if it is not too deep and you will have a stronger plant that will flower better.
+The plant can be lowered deeper under the water in later years.
+Do not rush to take the plant all the way to its specified depth in the first year.